lahlou2024/developer/docs/shopify/integrations/schema.md

 Generally, our graph will contain an `Organization`, and references that `Organization` as the publisher of a `WebSite`.
 We'll also add that the current `WebPage` is a part of the `WebSite`.
 If you want to add additional data to this graph that references a specific piece, this can be done by referencing the `@id` property.
-For example, you could add an `AggregateRating` where the item under review is the `Organization`:
+For example, you could add an `AggregateRating` where the item that is being reviewed is the `Organization`:

 <YoastSchemaExample>
 {`{